-Operation of the SMA51A unit can be checked by observing the signals at the thirty test points (TP1 to TP30), or by observing the output functions in the associated Type SMAT tripping relay.
-The test points are located on three test cards, TP1 is the reference bus for the logic circuit; TP10 is at +15 VDC, and TP2 is at -15 VDC.
-The remaining points are located at various strategic points throughout the logic as shown on the internal connection diagram (Fig. 1).
-Test point voltages can be monitored with a portable high impedance voltmeter, the test lamps in the SMAT51B or an oscilloscope.
+Operation of the SMA51B unit can be checked by observing the signals at the twenty test points (TP1 to TP20), or by observing the output functions in the associated Type SMAT tripping relay.
+The test points are located on two test cards in positions S and T, and are numbered 1 to 20 from top to bottom.
+TP1 is the reference bus for the logic circuit; TP10 is at +15 VDC, and TP2 is at -15 VDC.
+The remaining points are located at various strategic points throughout the logic as shown on the internal connection diagram (Fig. 2).
+Test point voltages can be monitored with a portable high impedance voltmeter, the test lamps in the SMAT51B, or an oscilloscope.